-We may be unable to maintain profitability on a quarterly or annual basis.
-We cannot assure you that we will be able to sustain or improve our financial performance, or that we will be able to continue to achieve profitability on a quarterly or annual basis in the future.
-Our ability to maintain profitability in future periods could be impacted by budgetary constraints, government and political agendas, economic instability and other items that are not in our control.
+We are currently not profitable and we may be unable to become profitable on a quarterly or annual basis.
+For the year ended March 31, 2015, we had a net loss and we cannot assure you that we will be profitable in the future.
+Our ability to become profitable in future periods could be impacted by budgetary constraints, government and political agendas, economic instability and other items that are not in our control.
 Furthermore, we rely on operating profits from the Company's segments to fund investments in sales and marketing and research and development initiatives.
-We cannot assure you that at any given time these profits will sustain a sufficient level to completely support those investments.
+We cannot assure you that our financial performance will sustain a sufficient level to completely support those investments.
 Most of our expenses are fixed in advance.
 As such, we generally are unable to reduce our expenses significantly in the short-term to compensate for any unexpected delay or decrease in anticipated revenues or increases in planned investments.
-As a result, we may experience operating losses and net losses in the future, which would make it difficult to fund our operations and achieve our business plan, and could cause the market price of our common stock to decline.
+As a result, we may continue to experience operating losses and net losses in the future, which would make it difficult to fund our operations and achieve our business plan, and could cause the market price of our common stock to decline.